-3.7 DETERMINING THE OPTIMIZED INDEX
+2.7 DETERMINING THE OPTIMIZED INDEX

-The MSCI Diversified Multiple-Factor EU PAB Indexes are constructed using the Barra Open Optimizer in combination with the relevant Barra Equity Model6.
+The MSCI Diversified Multiple-Factor EU PAB Indexes are constructed using the Barra Open Optimizer in combination with the relevant Barra Equity Model8.
 The optimization uses the Eligible Universe and the Applicable Universe and the specified optimization objective and constraints to determine the constituents and the weights of the Index.
 The Eligible Universe is used to determine the securities eligible in the Index and the Applicable Universe is used to define other constraints like "target risk".
 Infeasible optimizations are handled as explained in Appendix V.

-4 Prior to the May 2020 Semi-Annual Index Review (SAIR) of the Indexes, the Weighted Average Carbon Emissions Intensity relative to EVIC has been calculated based on Scope 1+2 Emissions.
+6 Prior to the May 2020 Semi-Annual Index Review (SAIR) of the Indexes, the Weighted Average Carbon Emissions Intensity relative to EVIC has been calculated based on Scope 1+2 Emissions.

-5 Prior to the May 2020 Semi-Annual Index Review (SAIR) of the Indexes, the average reduction in Weighted Average Carbon Emissions Intensity relative to EVIC has been calculated using Scope 1+2 Emissions since Inception.
+7 Prior to the May 2020 Semi-Annual Index Review (SAIR) of the Indexes, the average reduction in Weighted Average Carbon Emissions Intensity relative to EVIC has been calculated using Scope 1+2 Emissions since Inception.

-6 Please refer to Appendix IV for the detailed information on model usage
+8 Please refer to Appendix IV for the detailed information on model usage

-4 Maintaining the Indexes
+3 Maintaining the Indexes

-4.1 QUARTERLY INDEX REVIEWS
+3.1 QUARTERLY INDEX REVIEWS

-The MSCI Diversified Multiple-Factor EU PAB Indexes are rebalanced on a quarterly basis, usually as of the close of the last business day of February, May, August and November, coinciding with the regular Index Reviews (Semi-Annual Index Reviews in May and November and Quarterly Index Reviews in February and August) of the MSCI Global Investable Market Indexes.
+The MSCI Diversified Multiple-Factor EU PAB Indexes are rebalanced on a quarterly basis, usually as of the close of the last business day of February, May, August and November, coinciding with the regular Index Reviews of the MSCI Global Investable Market Indexes.
 The Barra Equity Model data as of the day before the rebalancing day is used.
 This approach aims to capture timely updates to the risk characteristics of the companies and coincide with the rebalancing frequency of the relevant Parent Index.

-In general, MSCI uses MSCI ESG Research data (including MSCI Climate Change Metrics, MSCI ESG Controversies and MSCI Business Involvement Screening Research) as of the end of the month preceding the Index Reviews for the rebalancing of the Indexes.
+In general, MSCI uses MSCI ESG Research data9 (including MSCI ESG Controversies, MSCI ESG Business Involvement Screening Research and MSCI Climate Change Metrics) as of the end of the month preceding the Index Reviews for the rebalancing of the Indexes.